dgrr/http2/README.md

 # HTTP2

-http2 is a implementation of HTTP/2 protocol for [fasthttp](https://github.com/valyala/fasthttp).
+http2 is an implementation of HTTP/2 protocol for [fasthttp](https://github.com/valyala/fasthttp).

 # Download